Ajfriel86/PilateParadise/README.md

 ![Contact Page Errors](./Readmeimages/w3_contact2.png)

 - After validating my HTML I then went on to validate my CSS.
 There was one error found.
-This was resolved by replacing the HEX value with an rbga value:
+This was resolved by replacing the HEX value with a rbga value:

 ![CSS Validation](./Readmeimages/w3_css.png)

-- Also, as I was using variables in my CSS, I had the following warnings:
+- Also, as I was using modern CSS variables in my CSS, I had the following warnings as the W£ Validator was not able to check these.
+The site has been checked comprehensibly with no issues related to these warnings:

 ![CSS Warnings](./Readmeimages/css_warning.png)
 ---